SCHH-Commons/chatbot-examples/_posts/2025-05-08-carolina-parakeet.md

 Write a well-researched, engaging article tracing the natural history, extinction, and legacy of the Carolina Parakeet.
 Include historical sightings, cultural references, ecological role, and conservation lessons.
 {: .prompt}

+The image of the Carolina Parakeet was created using the ChatGPT 4o image generation

 The podcast was generated using the Notebook LM audio overview feature with the ChatGPT Deep Research output as the source.

 ---